conroywhitney/writingz/_posts/2013-06-21-shortest-day.md

 ---
 layout: post
+tags:
+ - blawg
 title: Shortest Day
 ---

 The following takes place in the recent past, and the recent future, or